Artist Opportunities – The Top Resources For San Diego Artists

 Here are the some of the current best local resources available for San Diego artists outside of galleries:

 - “San Diego Artists – Resources, Opportunities, and Online Communities” Facebook group is comprised of arts organizations and artists who post opportunities to show work, as well as events.
 Over 1,000 group members were listed at the time this post was published.
-Don’t forget the Sparks Gallery Facebook page, which also lists local finds.
+Don’t forget the Sparks Gallery Facebook page for art events to network and hear about current issues in the art community.

-- The San Diego Visual Arts Network (SDVAN): Artists are encouraged to submit their work for annual events, and their web site offers a comprehensive database of local artists (list yourself!), and art happenings in their event calendar.
+- The San Diego Visual Arts Network (SDVAN): Sign up for their monthly message to get a list of current calls for artists.
+Artists are encouraged to submit their work for events listed in their online opportunity section.
+And this website offers a comprehensive database of local artists (list yourself!), and art happenings in their event calendar.
 Great opportunity to list events in which you are participating.
-They also offer the San Diego Art Prize to a set of emerging and established artists.
+They also offer the San Diego Art Prize to a set of established artists.
+You might consider their page listing national and International competitions.

 - Grab a booth.
 Consider art fairs, such as the Little Italy Art Walk, Art San Diego Contemporary Art Fair.
 Or, as their name suggests, go for a more “raw”/underground environment with RAW:Natural Born Artists.
 For photographers, consider the Art of Photography Show, or the Medium Festival of Photography to show and network.